wildfly/quickstart/ejb-security-interceptors/README.md

 The next two methods are annotated to require that the calling user is authorized for roles 'RoleOne' and 'RoleTwo' respectively.

+### IntermediateEJB

-2. The `IntermediateEJB` contains a single method.
+The `IntermediateEJB` contains a single method.
 Its purpose is to make use of a remote connection and invoke each of the methods on the `SecuredEJB`.
 A summary is then returned with the outcome of the calls.

+### RemoteClient

 Finally there is the `RemoteClient` stand-alone client.
 The client makes calls using the identity of the established connection and also makes calls switching the identity to the different users.